rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/VPC.md

 ## AWS Network Costs ##
 Use private IP addresses over public IP addresses to save on costs - this then utilizes the AWS backbone network

-To cut all netowrk costs, group EC2 instances in the same AZ and use private IP addresses - this will be cost-free, but keep in mind single-point-of-failure issues
+To cut all network costs, group EC2 instances in the same AZ and use private IP addresses - this will be cost-free, but keep in mind single-point-of-failure issues